IBM/SalesEnablement-test-repo/docs/VCF/Provisioning.md

 28. Click **Medium**.
 29. Click **Click to Scroll**.

-Recall earlier, for this instance the **Standard** architecture was selected.
-Just like for the **management cluster**, specifications for the **workload cluster** need to be defined.
+Recall earlier, for this instance, the **Standard** architecture was selected.
+Like for the **management cluster**, specifications for the **workload cluster** need to be defined.

-Two bare metal server profiles are supported for VCF at this time.
+Two bare metal server profiles are supported for VCF currently.

 - **bx2d-metal-96x384 **
-  This server uses a "balanced" profile and has 96 vCPUs, 384 GiB RAM, 960 GB and 25.6 TB secondary storage (8x3200GB) with 100 Gbps bandwidth.
+  This server uses a "balanced" profile and has 96 vCPUs, 384 GiB RAM, 960 GB, and 25.6 TB secondary storage (8x3200GB) with 100 Gbps bandwidth.

 - **mx2d-metal-96x768**
-  This server uses a "Memory" profile and has 96 vCPUs, 768 GiB RAM, 960 GB and 25.6 TB secondary storage (8x3200GB) with 100 Gbps bandwidth.
+  This server uses a "Memory" profile and has 96 vCPUs, 768 GiB RAM, 960 GB, and 25.6 TB secondary storage (8x3200GB) with 100 Gbps bandwidth.

 30. Click the **mx2d-metal-96x768** profile radio button.

-Before continuing, note the option to increase and decrease the number of hosts in the workload cluster.
-A minimum of 3 hosts is required.
+Note the option to increase and decrease the number of hosts in the workload cluster.
+A minimum of 3 hosts are required.

-The maximum number of hosts will be controlled by VMware as well as IBM VPC limitations.
+The maximum number of hosts is controlled by VMware and IBM VPC limitations.
 While the number of hosts per cluster supported by VMware is 32, there is a limit of 25 bare metal servers per VPC per IBM Cloud account.
-Both need to be taken into consideration when designing the VCF deployment.
+Both need to be considered when designing the VCF deployment.
 Note, it is possible to increase the VPC quotas by submitting a support ticker.
-For more information on VPC limits go <a href="https://cloud.ibm.com/docs/vpc?topic=vpc-quotas" target="_blank">here</a>.
+For more information on VPC limits, go <a href="https://cloud.ibm.com/docs/vpc?topic=vpc-quotas" target="_blank">here</a>.

 31. Click **Click to Scroll**.